binchoo/PaimonGanyu/README.md

 ## 3rd party Genshin Impact application

 PaimonGanyu is a java code base for my custom Genshin Impact applications.
-- Asynchrnous & Automatic business workflows are based on PaimonGanyu's java modules.
+- Asynchronous & Automatic business workflows are based on PaimonGanyu's java modules.
 - Webflux webclients (most of which implement synchronous apis) and API adapters are defiend to fetch player data from Hoyoverse APIs.
-- My KAKAOTALK chatbot [paimonganyu]() utilizes PaimonGanyu's Springboot controllers to handle the skill response and payload.
+- My KAKAOTALK chatbot [paimonganyu](https://github.com/binchoo/paimonganyu-doc) utilizes PaimonGanyu's Springboot controllers to handle the skill response and payload.

 ## All workflows

 [Currently defined workflows](https://github.com/binchoo/paimonganyu/issues/1#issuecomment-1087132930)

-Automatic & Asynchronous worflows that realize various use cases for Genshin Impact players are running on the AWS Serveless Application Model.
+There are workflows that realize various use cases for Genshin Impact players by leveraging the AWS Serveless Application Model.
 (AWS SAM)

 Use cases: